Chart Color Schemes

 Residential development activity is lower than average in Moffat Beach - Battery Hill according to AreaSearch's national comparison of local real estate markets

-Moffat Beach - Battery Hill has seen approximately 29 dwelling approvals per year over the past five financial years, totalling 149 homes.
-As of FY26, there have been 8 recorded approvals.
-The average new resident count per year per dwelling constructed between FY21 and FY25 is 0.6.
-This rate matches or exceeds demand, providing more options for buyers and potentially facilitating population growth beyond current projections.
+Moffat Beach - Battery Hill has received approximately 29 dwelling approvals per year over the past five financial years, totalling 149 homes.
+As of FY-26, nine approvals have been recorded.
+The average increase in residents per year per dwelling constructed between FY-21 and FY-25 was 0.6.
+This rate suggests that new construction is meeting or exceeding demand, providing more options for buyers and potentially facilitating population growth beyond current projections.

-The average construction value of new properties is $711,000, indicating a focus on the premium market segment.
-In FY26, $4.2 million in commercial approvals have been registered, reflecting the area's primarily residential nature.
+The average expected construction cost value of new properties is $711,000, indicating a focus on the premium market segment.
+In FY-26, $4.2 million in commercial approvals have been registered, reflecting the area's primarily residential nature.
 Compared to the rest of Queensland, Moffat Beach - Battery Hill has significantly less development activity, with 76.0% fewer approvals per person.
-This limited supply generally supports stronger demand and values for established dwellings.
-Nationally, this is also below average, suggesting maturity and possible planning constraints.
+This limited new supply generally supports stronger demand and values for established dwellings.
+The area also has a lower national average for development activity, suggesting maturity and possible planning constraints.

-New building activity comprises 83.0% standalone homes and 17.0% medium to high-density housing, maintaining the area's suburban identity with a concentration of family homes.
-There are approximately 319 people per dwelling approval in the location.
-Population forecasts indicate Moffat Beach - Battery Hill will gain 749 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering favourable conditions for buyers and potentially facilitating population growth beyond current projections.
+New building activity shows 83.0% standalone homes and 17.0% medium to high-density housing, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
+There are approximately 319 people per dwelling approval in the location, indicating a low density market.
+According to AreaSearch's latest quarterly estimate, Moffat Beach - Battery Hill is projected to gain 749 residents by 2041.
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development